|

 As much as it may pain hardline traditionalists, the modern game of football is a family affair.
 We bring our children and our partners along, sometimes they come of their own free will rather than being coerced.
 Gone are the days where 99% adult male crowds are hemmed into to ramshackle terraces, pissing against a wall and shouting themselves hoarse for hours on end.
 The modern fan expects comfort, safety and value for money.
 Hardly excessive demands.

 Sadly, Barnet FC is falling woefully short on providing even a basic level of a matchday experience.
-We have no complaints about the football (at the moment or over the past three years) but everything else surrounding it, we have plenty.
-Like it or not, the ‘experience’ part is more about non-footballing activities than it ever has been.
+We have no complaints about the football (at the moment) but everything else surrounding it we have plenty.
+Like it or not, the experience part is more about non-footballing activities than it ever has been.

 This is not whinging for whinging’s sake.
 This is a genuine problem and frankly it has not been good enough for a long time.
-We talked about this after the first day of the 2021/22 campaign and again early in the 2022/23 season.
 The success of the football has been masking it for some time, but now we are back in the Football League it is imperative that the club fixes this as soon as possible.
-No more excuses or shoulder shrugging.

 We are not a well-supported club.
 How much of this is down to the poor experience that new fans and families have had at The Hive over the years?
 We often cite location as a problem, but the matchday experience is an underlying issue that has been a blight for so long.
 We’ve been able to brush it under the carpet, but we cannot do this any more if we want to be a proper football club.
 Amateur hour is over.
 The club needs to listen to its supporters.
 Now.